w3c/wai-curricula/content/content-author/images.md

   * functional (convey functionality)
   * complex (require long descriptions and sometimes alternative interaction methods)
 * write clear and succinct text alternatives for functional images
-* write equivalent and understandable text alternatives for informative images
+* write equivalent and descriptive text alternatives for informative images
-* explain the issues associated with:
+* explain the issues associated with relying on an image format to provide textual information:
-  * perception, interpretation, and rendering of images of text
-  * automatically generated alternative texts that have not been checked for quality and accuracy
 * employ accessible authoring tools that
   * support the inclusion of text alternatives for images
-  * enable authors to amend suggested text alternatives when needed
+  * enable authors to amend suggested text alternatives for quality and accuracy
   * support marking an image as decorative when it has an ornamental purpose
   * produce appropriate markup for text alternatives
   * support several modalities of CAPTCHA, including visual, auditory, and biometrics